-A government license that gives the holder exclusive rights to a process, design or new invention for a designated period of time.
+A government license that gives the holder exclusive rights to an invention (device, process, etc) or design for a period of time.

-A symbol, word, phrase, logo, or combination of these that legally distinguishes one company's product from any others
+A symbol, word, phrase, logo, or combination thereof, that identifies the source of a product from any others.

-The ownership of intellectual property by the item's creator.
-Copyright law gives creators of original ideas, art, etc.
+The ownership of intellectual property Copyright law gives to creators of original works (writings, art, music, etc.).

 We are committed to listen and to help by offering cost sensitive assistance with design and utility patent searches, patent prosecution - including provisional and non-provisional (utility) applications, trademark and copyright registrations, and much more.

 We operate primarily based on very competitive and affordable flat/fixed fee basis.
 We have designed flexible fee arrangements, which include flat fee, customized fee, and hourly fee options for patent and trademark services.